-I am a fourth year PhD Student in the Stanford Statistics Department, advised by Professors Brad Efron and Guenther Walther.
+I am a fifth year PhD Student in the Stanford Statistics Department, advised by Professors Brad Efron and Guenther Walther.
 I received a B.S. in mathematics from Stanford in 2011, with undergraduate advisers Persi Diaconis and Ravi Vakil.
 In 2013, I did a summer internship as a statistician on Google's Ads Quality team.
 I am grateful for generous support from a BC and EJ Eaves Stanford Graduate Fellowship.

 My work is concentrated at the intersection of theoretical and applied statistics.
 I am interested in non-parametric statistics, uses of subsampling for data analysis, empirical Bayes methods and extreme value theory.
 I particularly enjoy casting real-world problems into a statistical framework, and figuring out how techniques developed from a non-statistical point of view can be described and analyzed using classical methods.